-With the foundation and the methodology for the Scope 3 calculation laid out, a qualitative description of the first Scope 3 GHG calculation of the PAYER Group follows:
+With the foundation and the methodology for the category of greenhouse gases, refers to indirect emissions outside of a company's direct sphere of influence calculation laid out, a qualitative description of the first category of greenhouse gases, refers to indirect emissions outside of a company's direct sphere of influence 3 greenhouse gases calculation of the PAYER Group follows:

-Sustainability an extremely important

-and multifaceted topic

-that affects all aspects of

-entrepreneurial activity and

-places demands on all

-employees.
-The appreciative

-and careful handling of all

-types of resources employees, processes,

-materials - is central, and

-all our actions and decisions

-have to be oriented

-towards this.
+Sustainability an extremely important and multifaceted topic that affects all aspects of entrepreneurial activity and places demands on all employees.
+The appreciative and careful handling of all types of resources employees, processes, materials - is central, and all our actions and decisions have to be oriented towards this.

-Kurt MaurerGeneral Manager Business Unit Consumer Goods
+Kurt Maurer General Manager Business Unit Consumer Goods

-SCOPE 3.1: PURCHASED GOODS AND SERVICES

-As a manufacturing company, this category is very important for PAYER due to a significant quantity of goods purchased each year.
+SCOPE 3.1: PURCHASED GOODS AND SERVICES As a manufacturing company, this category is very important for PAYER due to a significant quantity of goods purchased each year.
 Within this category, the emissions from the origin of every supply purchased were accounted for.
 The Supply Chain Management of the sites Austria, Hungary and China prepared a list of all supplies including the annual cost.
-After a rough categorization in supply categories, the cost of goods was connected to an average spent-based emission factor, resulting in the annual Scope 3.1 GHG emissions for PAYER Austria and Hungary.
+After a rough categorization in supply categories, the cost of goods was connected to an average spent-based emission factor, resulting in the annual Scope

+3.1 greenhouse gases emissions for PAYER Austria and Hungary.
 In PAYER China, the supply chain management was also able to provide the total mass of supplies, which lead to a more detailed calculation based on the mass of supplies procured.
 This will be the approach for future calculations in PAYER Austria, Hungary and Malaysia.